tsgates/arch-wiki-markdown/wiki/Downgrading_Packages.md

 How to downgrade a package
 --------------------------

+> Official packages

--   Q: I just ran pacman -Syu and package XYZ was upgraded to version N from version M. This package is causing problems on my computer, how can I downgrade from version N to the older version M?
+-   Q: I just ran pacman -Syu and package XYZ was upgraded from version M to version N. Version N is causing problems on my computer; how can I downgrade to version M?
 -   A: You may be able to downgrade the package trivially by visiting /var/cache/pacman/pkg on your system and seeing if the older version of the package is stored there.
 (If you have not run pacman -Scc